Tutorial: Use Creator to create indoor maps

 8. Save the datasetId value, because you'll use it in the next tutorial.

-A screenshot of Postman highlighting the dataset ID value of the resource location key in the responses header.
+Screenshot of Postman that shows the dataset ID value of the Resource-Location key in the response header.

 Create a tileset

 A tileset is a set of vector tiles that render on the map.
 Tilesets are created from existing datasets.
-However, a tileset is independent from the dataset from which it was sourced.
+However, a tileset is independent from the dataset that it comes from.
 If the dataset is deleted, the tileset continues to exist.

 To create a tileset: